christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 prestige as Cyrus and Alexander.

 Dynamis's father was Mithridates VI Eupator who also carried the title "King of Kings".
-Her uncle was Mithridates 'Chrestus' [^5].
-The name Mithridates (more accurately, Mithradates) is the Hellenized form of the Indo-Aryan Mithra-Datt, which means "One given by Mithra".
-Mithra is the Indo-Aryan sun-god and Datt (given by) derives from the Proto-Indo-European root da ("to give").
+Her uncle was Mithridates "Chrestus" [^5].
+The name Mithridates (more accurately, Mithradates) is the Hellenized form of the Indo-Aryan Mithra-Datt, meaning "One given by Mithra".
+Mithra is the Indo-Aryan sun-god and Datt ("given by") derives from the Proto-Indo-European root da ("to give").
 That name was born by a large number of kings, soldiers and statesmen in the Iranian dynasty of the Parthians and mostly by the royalty and nobility in Asia Minor.

 Mithridates VI Eupator beat his brother Mithridates Chrestus in war to become king of Pontus/Bosphorus.
-In the mythology of ancient Rome, the city is founded as the result of a fratricide, with the twins Romulus and Remus quarreling over who has the favor of the gods and over each other's plans to build Rome, with Romulus becoming Rome's first king and namesake after killing his brother (this also mirrors the biblical account of Cain and Abel).
+In the mythology of ancient Rome, the city is founded as the result of a fratricide, with the twins Romulus and Remus quarreling over who has the favor of the gods and over each other's plans to build Rome, with Romulus becoming Rome's first king and namesake after killing his brother (mirroring the biblical account of Cain and Abel).

 Mithridates VI, king of Pontus, was the father of both Pharnaces II and Dynamis (Cleopatra).
 Pharnaces II was Ptolemy XIV who was Cleopatra's brother-husband.